-The damage caused by wildfire is equally difficult to determine, as only 124 incidents of all wildfires since 2007 have accurate burn scar perimeters.
-A further 158 incidents have an estimated burn scar perimeter, with 11 incidents having both an actual and estimated burn scar perimeter.
-This means that there are 165 incidents that have no actual or estimated data regarding the affected area.
-For those incidents where data was recorded it is possible to determine that 754,250m2 was burnt since 2007, of which 480,780m2 is actual burned area recorded and 273,470m2 is estimated damage.
+The damage caused by wildfire is equally difficult to determine, as only 139 incidents of all wildfires since 2007 have accurate burn scar perimeters.
+A further 168 incidents have an estimated burn scar perimeter, with 11 incidents having both an actual and estimated burn scar perimeter.
+For those incidents where data was recorded it is possible to determine that 951,355m2 was burnt since 2007, of which 594,280m2 is actual burned area recorded and 357,075m2 is estimated damage.

-Examination of those fires with an estimated burn scar area, indicates that larger wildfires occur less frequently, with 36 wildfire incidents being 5m2 or less, and only 22 incidents over 10,000m2.
-However the reverse is true for actual burn scar areas with 6 incidents under 5m2 and 31 incidents over 10,000m2 (see Graph 4 below).
+Examination of those fires with an estimated burn scar area indicates that larger wildfires occur less frequently, with 41 wildfire incidents being 5m2 or less, and only 22 incidents over 10,000m2.
+However the reverse is true for actual burn scar areas with 6 incidents under 5m2 and 41 incidents over 10,000m2 (see Graph 4 below).
 This maybe because it is seen to be more important to map large burn scars.